-Description and number of spare parts for main and essential auxiliary engines, main and essential auxiliary steam turbines, shafting and power transmission system, boilers, essential auxiliaries, various tools and instruments are to be as recommended by the Society. υ
+Description and number of spare parts reciprocating internal combustion engines for main and essential auxiliary engines, main and essential auxiliary steam turbines, shafting and power transmission system, boilers, essential auxiliaries, various tools and instruments are to be as recommended by the Society. $\downarrow$

 - 1. The requirements of this Chapter apply to main engines and auxiliary engines driving generators and essential auxiliaries.
 For the small auxiliary engines, some requirements of this Part may be modified appropriately provided that the Society considers it acceptable.
 (2017) [See Guidance] - 2.
-Engines driving generators for electric propulsion are to comply with the requirements in Pt 6, Ch 1, Sec 16 in addition to the relevant requirements of this Chapter. - 3.
-Internal combustion engines driving emergency generators are to comply with the requirements in Pt 6, Ch 1, 203. and Pt 6, Ch 2, 204.
-2. (2018)
+Engines driving generators for electric propulsion are to comply with the requirements in Pt 6.
+Ch 1.
+Sec 16 in addition to the relevant requirements of this Chapter. - 3.
+Reciprocating internal combustion engines driving emergency generators are to comply with the requirements in Pt 6.
+Ch 1.
+203. and Pt 6.
+Ch 2.
+204. 2.
+(2018)